-For more information or to dowload information leaflets visit Nutrition Resources for Parents and Carers
+For more information or to download information leaflets visit Nutrition Resources for Parents and Carers

-Visit feedgood.scot a brand new mobile friendly website for parents and health professional to find all the information they need about breastfeeding and other feeding options.
+- Visit feedgood.scot a mobile friendly website for parents and health professional to find all the information they need about breastfeeding and other feeding options.
 From step-by-step ‘how to’ guides and experiences of real mums, to video clips and pictures to help with feeding.

 - National Breastfeeding Helpline – 0300 100 0212

 - Off to a Good Start: All you need to know about breastfeeding – This NHS Health Scotland booklet and posters aim to help pregnant women, new mums and their families make decisions about how they will feed their baby.

 - Formula Feeding: How to feed your baby safely – NHS Health Scotland booklet, also available in Polish.